-Creating a mentorship program is one of the best ways nonprofits can train and keep skilled volunteers.
-In addition to getting volunteers up to speed on your goals and to-do’s, mentors help mentees feel safe, guided and more personally connected to the overall vision.
+Creating a mentorship program is one of the best ways nonprofits can train and keep skilled staff and volunteers.
+In addition to getting everyone up to speed on your goals and to-do’s, mentors help mentees feel safe, guided and more personally connected to the overall vision.

 A mentorship program also shows current and future staff that you’re willing to invest time in helping everyone feel supported.

-Here’s why it’s time to cultivate a mentorship program — and how to show new mentors the ropes.
+Here’s why it’s time to create a mentoring program for your nonprofit and how to show new mentors the ropes.

 It’s important to show your team what mentorship really is and why it matters.
 This will help them see value in being a mentor (or a mentee), which can make the program more successful.